ostracod/ostracode-old/languageDocumentation/statements.md

 * Factor statement in `bundleT` special

-Asserts that the visibility of members in the parent factor type should be decreased by `$amount`.
+Asserts that the visibility of fields in the parent factor type should be decreased by `$amount`.
 The default shield amount is 1.

 ### Implements Statements: